catppuccin/vscode/README.md

       // "accent" selects your current accent color.
       "breadcrumb.background": "accent",
       "breadcrumb.foreground": "crust",
-      // you can use opacity, by specifing it after a space
+      // you can use opacity, by specifying it after a space
       // "rosewater 0.5" would mean 50% opacity, here it's 20%
       "minimap.background": "rosewater 0.2"
     }